laravel/nova-docs/4.0/metrics/defining-metrics.md

 php artisan nova:table NewReleases
 ```

 Once your table metric class has been generated, you're ready to customize it.
 Each table metric class contains a `calculate` method.
-This method should return an array of `Laravel\Nova\Metrics\MetricRow` objects.
+This method should return an array of `Laravel\Nova\Metrics\TableMetricRow` objects.
 Each metric row allows you to specify a title and subtitle, which will be displayed stacked on the row:

 ```php
 <?php